Outlaw motorcycle club: Canadian West

 The late 1970s and early 1980s were considered to be the "golden age" in Western Canada for independent outlaw motorcycle clubs.
+Clubs included Los Bravos MC, Silent Riders MC, and Spartans MC in Manitoba, Apollos MC in Saskatchewan, Grim Reapers MC, Rebels MC, and King's Crew in Alberta, and Satan's Angels MC in British Columbia, the latter of which patched over to the Hells Angels in 1983.
+By the early 2000s all of these clubs ceased to exist, either disbanding or patching over to the Hells Angels.

 Quebec

 Outlaw motorcycle clubs first appeared in the Canadian province of Quebec during the early 1950s.
 By the year 1968, the province was home to at least 350 of such groups – with most of, if not all, being "home-grown" – rather than having origins outside of Canada (or even Quebec).
 Some of the most notable outlaw biker gangs at this time were Satan's Choice Motorcycle Club, Popeye Moto Club, Devil's Disciples Motorcycle Club (unrelated to the American group of the same name), the Gitans, the Atomes, the Missiles MC, and of course, Hells Angels.
 The largest, most-feared chapter of Hells Angels was formed in Montreal, Quebec in 1977, when a biker gang called the Popeyes joined up the Hells Angels.
 After the Rock Machine emerged in 1986, they quickly became the number one rival of the Hells Angels, and a full-blown turf war between the two biker gangs erupted in the 1990s; unfortunately, claiming more than 150 individual lives, including two (2) prison guards and an innocent 11-year-old boy named Daniel Desrochers, who died several days after a planted car bomb exploded and a piece of shrapnel penetrated his head.